humdrum-tools/vhv-documentation/graphic/pitch/index.md

 Humdrum `**kern` pitches always encode *sounding* accidentals.
-VHV automatically calculates visual accidentals when converting to [MEI](http://www.music-encoding.org) for rendering to graphical music notation.
+VHV automatically calculates visual accidentals when converting to [MEI](http://www.music-encoding.org) for rendering to graphic music notation.

 However there can be exceptions to the visual accidental calculation